 This may seem like common sense, but surprisingly only 20-30% of audiologists consistently use it in their practice, even though 4 out of 5 patients report better satisfaction with their hearing aids when their programming is verified with Real Ear Measurement!

-Even though these measurements should seem like a no-brainer, unfortunately even fewer audiologists regularly use their test box.
+It should seem like a no-brainer for your hearing care provider to routinely conduct those measurements.
+According to survey data, however, less than 10% of audiologists regularly use their test box.
 Make sure to always ask your provider if your new hearing aids have been tested in the test box before you take them home!

 Another tenet of Best Practice care is subjective validation measures to evaluate the benefit you are receiving from your hearing aid programming.
 Your audiologist should perform some sort of questionnaire both before and after you have been fit with your hearing aids.
 These questionnaires usually pinpoint the areas of your life in which you experience the most difficulty hearing.
 After you have had the chance to wear your new hearing aids in the real world for a few weeks, your audiologist should then re-administer the questionnaire to ensure you are actually receiving benefit from your treatment.
 If the results of the validation measures don’t show significant benefit, that means additional adjustments need to be made so your treatment will be effective.